asaadsaad/SD540-Workshop-01-Email-Env/README.md

 Generated 0 new thumbnails.
 ```
 Use the [dotenv](https://www.npmjs.com/package/dotenv) module to save environment variables.
-Use the [@sendgrid/mail](https://www.npmjs.com/package/@sendgrid/mail) module and integrate it to send the status email.
+Use the [@sendgrid/mail](https://www.npmjs.com/package/@sendgrid/mail) module and integrate it with your application to send the status email.